nad-garraz/robofriends/README.md

 # React Redux App: RoboFriends
 You can see it [here](https://nad-garraz.github.io/robofriends/).

 This is a simple React Redux app that fetches user information and displays it in the form of cards.
 It also includes a search bar functionality to filter the displayed users based on their name or email.
+Clicking a card gives you full info.

 ## Table of Contents